novacrazy/fast_polynomial/README.md

 This crate implements a hybrid Estrin's/Horner's method suitable for evaluating polynomials _fast_ by exploiting instruction-level parallelism.

-## **Important Note About Fused Multiply-Add**
+## **Important Notes About Fused Multiply-Add and crate features**

+`fast_polynomial` is built upon the [`MulAdd`] trait from the `num-traits` crate, which _may_ use hardware Fused Multiply-Add (FMA) instructions when available. **It is up to the user** to ensure that the appropriate `MulAdd` implementation is selected for their use case.
+We provide the `std` and `libm` (emulated) crate features to select the appropriate `num-traits` backend.
+However, you may also implement `MulAdd` for your own wrapper types if needed and ignore these features.

-FMA is only used by Rust if your binary is compiled with the appropriate Rust flags:
+Furthermore, Hardware FMA is only used by Rust if your binary is compiled with the appropriate feature flags:

 `RUSTFLAGS="-C target-feature=+fma"`